-The butt of many jokes no pun intended haemorrhoids are no laughing matter.
-Also more commonly known as piles, they’re not something you should be embarrassed about either, as around half of the people in this country develop one or more haemorrhoids at some point.
-If you’re among them, you’ll know that haemorrhoids can make your bottom itch, and possibly also a bit sore and swollen.
+The butt of many jokes – no pun intended – haemorrhoids are no laughing matter.
+Also more commonly known as piles, they’re not something you should be embarrassed about either, as many people in this country develop one or more haemorrhoids at some point.
+Indeed, up to 36 per cent of us report having haemorrhoids, says the National Institute of Health and Care Excellence (NICE), though this is just an estimate and the real number may be much higher (i).
+If you’ve been affected by them, you’ll know that haemorrhoids can make your bottom itch, and possibly also a bit sore and swollen.
 You may have been alarmed to find a bit of bright red blood after going to the toilet too, or after discovering a little swollen lump around your anus.

 What are haemorrhoids?